-Prof. Dr. Susanne Homölle (Chairwoman) Björn Bätge (Deputy Chairman) (as of October 1, 2021) Frank Fiedler Silvia Stelzner
+Prof. Dr. Susanne Homölle (Chair) Björn Bätge (Deputy Chair) Sarah Ameling-Zaffiro (as of October 1, 2022) Frank Fiedler

-In addition, the following person was a member of the Risk Committee in 2021: Dr. Jörg Boche (Deputy Chairman) (UNTIL SEPTEMBER 30, 2021)
+In addition, the following person was a member of the Risk Committee in 2022: Silvia Stelzner (until September 30, 2022)

 MEMBERS OF THE NOMINATION COMMITTEE